How Covid is changing the job of epidemiologists

 Do you create rules and regulations for the businesses you work with?

-What have you learnt while helping businesses deal with the pandemic?
+What have you learned while helping businesses deal with the pandemic?

 “A lot of this is implementation science around changing company culture…”